No More Taxi Driver—HA!

 My first stop on Saturday was the aVivoPur office.

-I traded in my single seat cushion for a double car seat cushion and added a Super Magnetic Block and a knee wrap to my collection of magnets to use.
+I traded in my single seat cushion for an AVivoPur Double Car Seat Cushion and added a Super Magnetic Block and a knee wrap to my collection of magnets to use.
 My right ankle still had the high power ankle wrap around my Ugg boot, left knee still had the knee tube, but now the right knee got the knee wrap and the block went down on the floor to the side of my right foot for a stronger magnetic field.

 I was starting to look like the mannequin in our office we affectionately call Ice!